 - A requirement that expenditures over a specified sum be approved in advance to ensure that they are truly “necessary.”

 - A process for submitting and obtaining payment for reimbursable expenses and a requirement that they be submitted in a timely fashion.

 - Specific information about the type of documentation required for authentication of identified expenses.

 - A statement that any misrepresentation in connection with the expense reimbursement process will be grounds for discipline up to termination of employment.

 Employers have a major interest in getting the documentation right.
 Employers may deduct certain expenses as a business expense for tax purposes under IRC §274 only if the employer meets certain requirements.
 To help ensure that reimbursed expenses are deductible for income tax purposes, the employer should consult the guidelines in Rev Proc 2009-47, 2009-42 Int Rev Bull 524, and request that employees provide records that substantiate their expenses in accordance with those guidelines.

 To make sure that employers don’t get caught in the expense reimbursement trap for the unwary, CEB has the best practices for this workplace issue and many others, including sample policy provisions, in California Wage and Hour: Law and Litigation, chap 8.
 Also check out CEB’s Drafting Employment Documents for California Employers, chap 3, on drafting employment contracts to cover this issue.
 Need to get more up to speed on wage and hour law?
-CEB’s program Wage and Hour Compliance for Business Law Practitioners will help attorneys who represent businesses know enough about wage and hour law to recognize potential violations.
+CEB’s program Essential Employment Law Issues: Wage and Hour Compliance helps attorneys learn what clients need to know to protect them against enforcement actions and employee lawsuits alike.